SophieAu/imperial-splendour-site/data/content/download/download.md

 If you need help, check out the [installation tutorial](/blog/2022-08-01-rotr-12-installation-tutorial/).

-**More download options are below.
+**More download options are below, just scroll down.
 Please read the following informations!**

 **Uninstall / deactivate every previous install of RotR, Imperial Splendour (**if you use the launcher, uninstall through the launcher!**) or any other mod.
 Please let the first turn of a campaign just pass without doing anything.
 That's important as the game grooves itself in!**